PatriciaXiao/TIMME/data/readme.md

 # TIMME Dataset Documentation

+Our dataset is collected from Twitter API in 2019, by March.

 ## Relational Dataset (PureP, P50, P_20_50, P_all)

 These datasets are of the same format, corresponding to the four dataset we've used in our paper.